golddoushi/mcsolver/README.md

     1. click load Btn to load settings, and here I prepared the setting for CrI3 with exchanges up to 2nd nearest neiboring.
 You can modify the sample file for your own purposes, with any txt editor.

+    2. You can define the Topological section to compute the (thermally averaged) topological charges.
+Every circuits are made by three orbitals enclosing the triangle anti-clockwisely.
+And all the circuits should cover the zone with exactly the same area of unit cell.

-    2. Click startMC Btn to start.
+    3. Click startMC Btn to start.

 B. using mcsolver as a python package